Hey, I meant to mention this in the first hour and I didn't get around to it.

 They're tired.

-There are some House Democrats and Democrats around the country who realize what's happened here.
+Look at there are some House Democrats and Democrats around the country who realize what's happened here.

-And they understand they're happy Harry Reed is going.
+And they're happy Harry Reid is going.

-And they don't want Pelosi to be around, scaring people left and right.
+And they don't want Pelosi to be around scaring people left and right.

 Pelosi can't tell the truth about things.